Toward precise $\xi$ gauge fixing for the lattice QCD: Applications on Gauge

 The ratios $R_S$ (upper panel) and $R_T$ (lower panel) are shown in Fig.~\ref{fig:xiaccu} as the function of $a^2\mu^2$ with different $\xi$.
 Then we use the following polynomial ansatz to fit the data of the operator $X$ using the momentum range of $a^2p^2\in(2,20)$,

 where $c_0-1$ represents the deviation of the numerical $\xi$ gauge fixing after the $a^2\mu^2\rightarrow 0$ extrapolation.

 As illustrated in Fig.~\ref{fig:xic0}, the fitted $c_0$ for different $\xi$'s are consistent with 1 up to 2$\sigma$ with no more than 0.3\% statistical uncertainty.
-All the fitting parameters are collected in Tab.~\ref{tab:xiextrapolation}, and we can see that $c_{1,S/T}$ can be described by $c_{1,S}=-0.00857(58)\xi$ and $c_{1,T}=0.00293(19)\xi$ within the statistical uncertainty.
+All the fitting parameters obtained through full Jackknife resampled fitting are collected in Tab.~\ref{tab:xiextrapolation}, and we can see that $c_{1,S/T}$ can be described by